Stable cohomology of congruence subgroups: Proof of Theorem : tensor powers

 for $i < 2p$, as long as $\dim(V)$ is large enough.
+In this statement $\GL(V)$ can be replaced by $\SL(V)$ by the same argument as Corollary \ref{cor:GLvSL}.
 In Section \ref{sec:GeneralCase} we will explain how to deduce from this the statement of Theorem \ref{thm:mainFin} for the $S_{\lambda, \mu}(V)$: it is there that the conditions on $n$ and $m$ will arise.
 Our proof of \eqref{eq:TensorPowerCase} will be by calculating both sides and comparing them.
 Given the homological stability results of Section \ref{sec:Stability}, the left-hand side has been calculated by Theorem \ref{thm:StabCohTensorPowers}.
 The main task of this section is therefore to calculate the right-hand side.